Parsankamusa/Hng-Backend/STAGE_2/README.md

     * The documentation include test  using postman or curl to verify the API's functionality. https://www.baeldung.com/curl-rest
 ## Testing
- The documentation include test  using postman or curl to verify the API's functionality.
   * CURL TESTING
  * Run the following commands to query your api:
      1. POST
    ```bash